carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 1. You see them as **your closest friend**.
 They get to decide how your friendship came about and how close they feel to you.
 2. You **owe them a debt** of some significance.
 They get to decide what the debt is for and how hard it will be to repay.
 3. You have been **rivals in the past**.
-They get to decide what the rivalry was about and how you've set that aside.
+They get to decide what the rivalry was about and how you’ve set that aside.
 4. You have been **dreaming about them**.
 They get to decide what the dreams are about and how they fit into them.
 5. You **worked together**.
 They get to decide what your working relationship looked like and how you felt about each other.
 6. You **admire their abilities**.
-They get to decide what talents of theirs you admire and how you've been expressing your admiration.
+They get to decide what talents of theirs you admire and how you’ve been expressing your admiration.

 ## Ship